museumcomputernetwork/mcn-2020-git-haiku/index.md

-Silent the old town
+A owner of the old thatched hut
-Exhausted from video
+not even a magazine
-Stabs the darkness
+The Autumn wind.